 Please find enclosed our manuscript entitled “Sensitive information leakage from functional genomics data: Theoretical quantifications & practical file formats for privacy preservation”, which we hope will be considered for publication in Nature Biotechnology.

 Our study relates to genomic privacy, which is becoming an increasingly important topic with the rise of personalized medicine and direct-to-consumer genetic testing.
-Due to the recent arrest of the Golden State Killer, genomic privacy again became one of the most critical topics of debate in biomedical data science, not only in the scientific community but also in the mainstream press.

-Although the current debate is mostly about genomes specifically, the underlying principles are the same for the production of epigenome data such as genome-wide profiling of DNA methylation, histone modifications, transcriptomics, and 3D genome and transcription-factor binding.
-Moreover, these functional genomics experiments, especially RNA-Seq, sit at the heart of focus of many researchers and consortiums such as ENCODE, GTEx, and IHEC, and are increasingly becoming clinically relevant.
-However, to this date, there is no study or policy for measuring the privacy leakage in raw epigenomics data and providing counter-measures for privacy preservation.
+The advancement of technologies for high throughput biomedical data acquisition at en ever increasing pace is bringing a surge of datasets.
+Consequently, one of the biggest limitations in biotechnology is how we will deal with this large-scale human data that contain private information.

 In this study, we present a universal framework that can assess the private information leakage of raw functional genomics data.
+By instantiating simple linking attacks, we show that small number of DNA / RNA sequencing reads can result in large privacy breaches that makes it possible to identify individuals.
 In light of our findings, we propose a powerful yet simple file format manipulation that allows sharing of raw functional genomics data while largely reducing sensitive information leakage.
 Our file format called pBAM is based on the widely used standard file format system SAM / BAM and is compatible with many softwares and pipelines.
 We tested this new file format in various ENCODE data processing pipelines and observed only a small amount of utility loss.
-In fact, ENCODE Data Coordination Center is currently implementing pBAMs into their pipelines.
-We are also working with GA4GH on software support and standardizing pBAM file format for the world-wide use and sharing of epigenomics data.
+This technology will soon have large scale practical use as ENCODE Data Coordination Center is currently implementing pBAMs into their pipelines.
+We are also working with GA4GH on standardizing pBAM file format for the world-wide use and sharing of epigenomics data.
+We are also planning on providing standards and software support in a user-friendly environment through privaseq3.gersteinlab.org.

-We believe our framework for the quantification of sensitive data will help researchers to understand privacy leaks in their data before release.
-Our new file format system will be an important step towards open data in biomedical data science, and therefore will greatly increase reproducibility.
-We also strongly believe this study will be of great interest to Nature Biotechnology readership, because it provides a new biotechnological advancement that will have impacts on a broad audience from the bioinformatics community to experimental biomedical data producers.
+We strongly believe this study will be of great interest to Nature Biotechnology readership, because it provides a new biotechnological advancement that will have impacts on a broad audience from the bioinformatics community to experimental biomedical data producers.
 We were a bit unsure of the appropriate format of the manuscript for Nature Biotechnology.
 We have submitted this as a full-length article.
 However, if re-structuring of the manuscript is necessary to consider it for review, we would be happy to revise it.

 We list a number of suitable reviewers for the paper.